v1ncept10n/roblox-alt-autofarm/README.md

 fixed mugen and made the notification work properly

 2.0.0
-added slap battles (its a very cool gui!!!)
+added slap battles (its a very cool gui!!!
+IT HAS FOLLOW GUI!!!!!!!!!!!!!!)

 2.0.1
 fixed follow gui (probably)